tomnaylor/Formula-One-Predictor-and-Stats/README.md

 The CSS was tested via direct input and no errors were found. [view live result here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftomnaylor.github.io%2Fcodeinstitute-ms2%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 #### JS HINT
-All 3 JavaScript files have been thru the JS hint app as direct input and show no errors.
+Both JavaScript files have been thru the JS hint app as direct input and show no errors.

+#### Lighthouse
+Lightroom original performance 81% - new 87%. accessibility 87% - new 100% (img alt tags)

 ### Testing against the user Stories
 #### First time visitor